Cole9712/Polyglot-project-facial-detection-system/cmpt383.md

 # Facial Decection Web System

+*To project marker(TA): The first build time might be as long as **20 minutes** due to the long compiling time for 'dlib' package, which is a essential library for facial landmark detection.I have tried my best and asked professor for suggestions about resolving this compiling time issue, unfortunately this is the only way so far.
+Thank you in advance for spending time deploying it.
+Ports used on localhost are `5555`, `8082` and Vagrant default `2222`, hope this can help you mark other projects while waiting for this project to be compiled.*

 ## Topic Idea

 If we want to perform some advanced/complex image processing on web only using JavaScript, it is really hard.
 To solve this, the project is to create a web system that can perform **facial detection** and **face swapping** from user uploaded images.